 (b) to impose liabilities on any person (other than the State or an authority of the State) in respect of anything done or omitted to be done before Gazettal day.

-[Clause 5 inserted by No. 36 of 2012 s.
+[Clause 5 inserted: No. 36 of 2012 s.
 21.]

 Notes

-1 This is a compilation of the Retirement Villages Act 1992 and includes the amendments made by the other written laws referred to in the following table 1a, 2.
-The table also contains information about any reprint.
+This is a compilation of the Retirement Villages Act 1992 and includes amendments made by other written laws 1.
+For provisions that have come into operation, and for information about any reprints, see the compilation table.
+For provisions that have not yet come into operation see the uncommenced provisions table.

 Compilation table